ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Understanding the "what/how" - Identifying the action they take.
 Who, where, when, what.
 This can be connected to the deterministic/semi-deterministic frameworks, as any action is a function of these.
 * Understanding the "why" - Identify the previous connecting node/action that propagated the current, and the reasoning/perspective of the actor, aka why the actor performed that action, by putting yourself in their shoes.
 The more information you know about them, the better you understand their perspective/context, and then their why.

 First, identify the actions.
 Connect it to the deterministic/semi-deterministic framework.
 Then, identify the key actors, their contexts/perspectives, and understand why.

-Project or evolve the situation in the future, trying to see what relevant actors will do next.
+Project or evolve the situation in the future, trying to from multiple perspectives what the actors will do.

 Thus, it boils down to applying **who/what/why** in a systematic fashion to understand **situations** from multiple perspectives.